Alexander Kolb: Biography

 Kolb was born in Mainz.
 He entered Army Service as Fahnenjunker and Company-Officer in the 3rd Foot-Artillery-Regiment in 1914.
 After Adjutant of the General Of Flak Artillery of Fortress of Mainz he became Battery-Leader in the 3rd Foot-Artillery-Regiment (1914/15) and 18th Reserve-Foot-Artillery-Regiment (1915/18).
 1918 he was a commander of the 32nd Foot-Artillery-Battalion.
 After the First World War he works for the Hessian Protection-Police and State-Police-Department Worms.

 In 1935 he became Battalion-Commander in the 10th Flak-Regiment and 1936 Battalion-Commander in the 25th Flak-Regiment.
 After use as Commander of the 13th Flak-Regiment (1937/38) and Higher Commander of Flak Artillery III (1938) he was Commander of Air-Defence-Command 2, Stettin and Delegate with the Formation of Air-Defence-Command.
 At 1 January 1939 he was appointed Generalmajor and 1 November 1940 Generalleutnant.

-1939/40 he was Commander of Air-Defence-Command 6, Hannover, and 1940 Commander of Flak-Artillery in Air-Region XI.
-1940/41 he got the Command of Air-Defence-Command 8.
+1939/40 he was Commander of Air Defense Command 6 (Hannover), and 1940 Commander of Flak Artillery in Luftgau XI.
+In 1940/41, he was assigned to command Air Defense Command 8.
 From 1 Jul 1941 to 31 May 1943 Alexander Kolb was Officer with Special Duties of the Ministry of Aviation (Germany) (RLM) and Commander-in-Chief of the Luftwaffe.
 He retired in 1943.